larry801/online_ocr/source/readme.md

 https://azure.microsoft.com/en-ua/try/cognitive-services/

-Please note that the key has to be created for the Computer Vision API.
+Please note that the key must be created for the Computer Vision API.
 The first "GET API key" button you encounter with single key navigation.
 Currently Microsoft provides the option to create a trial key for 7 days.
 You can also sign up for a free azure account for more trail.
 Signing up requires a credit card.
-If you already have a subscription account you can skip this step.
+If you already have a subscription account, you can skip this step.

 Step 2: Deploy Cognitive Services
 Now you have an azure account.